CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 ## Ubuntu as only OS

+Remove the "write-protection" screw (n.
+7 in the image shown above).

 - Here a extended [blogpost](https://samsclass.info/128/proj/chromebooks3.htm) by *Sam Bowne* explaining the all process of installation.
 - Here a [blogpost](https://dbtechreviews.com/2018/09/how-to-install-ubuntu-on-chromebook-and-remove-chromeos/) and a [video](https://www.youtube.com/watch?v=AxsckwmRhfw) by *David Burgess*.